Chi (Chinese) to Vara Converter

 The adoption of the metric system, beginning in the 19th century, gradually led to the official obsolescence of the Vara in most countries.
 However, its historical importance, particularly in land records, ensures its continued relevance.

-Common Uses for chi and varas
+Common Uses and Applications: chi vs varas

 Explore the typical applications for both Chi (Chinese) (imperial/US) and Vara (imperial/US) to understand their common contexts.